 You’ll be amazed at the number of social events on offer – starting from the very first day you arrive at St Mary’s.
 Whether it’s an organised event such as the Ball, a spontaneous outing for gelato, or a late night dash for chocolate at the local supermarket, there’s never a dull moment when you’re living in such a vibrant and friendly community.
 Some of the highlights include:

 - O-Week (Orientation Week) – Fasten your seatbelts for a jam-packed week of fun and festivities.
 It’s the perfect way to overcome your nerves, settle into your new home and meet your new College family.
 You won’t believe the number of friendships that can be made within a week.

 - College ‘Turns’ – Another name for a disco held internally (‘tern’) at the College.
-There are several themed ‘turns’ held in the Junior Common Room (JCR) each semester, usually following one of the celebratory formal dinners.
+There are several themed ‘turns’ held in the Junior Common Room (JCR) each year, usually following one of the celebratory formal dinners.

 - Floor Dinners – A more intimate opportunity to get to know other residents living on your floor.
 Your Floor Mentor will organise a dinner at the start of each semester.

 Day-to-day life at College also provides many opportunities for social interaction.
 Enjoy a game of pool in the JCR, spend a sunny afternoon in the courtyard chatting with friends, or take a 5-minute stroll to nearby Lygon Street.
 Plus, with the many opportunities to join sporting teams, cultural groups and study tutorials, you’ll quickly know everyone at College.

 You’ll automatically become a member of the St Mary’s College Student Club, but if you’re keen for more responsibility, many opportunities are available across a range of Committees and Sub-Committees.
 Even as a first year student, you could volunteer for First Year Cultural Rep or First Year Sports Rep.